fpessolano/FantasyFootball/README.md

  - Schedule creation can be extremely slow with more than 16 teams

 **What's next**
- - Support for randomised leagues from existing teams (provided as a file)
+ - Support for real leagues
  - Make a Kivy app
  - Complete schedule v3 with full ste-back support
  - Elo-based result calculation